 Turning to Mitie’s pension liabilities, the picture is similarly disconcerting.
 Mitie’s pension ratio of 7.4 gives it a debt-plus-pension ratio of 15.1, and that’s obviously a long way above my preferred limit of ten.

-In short then, Mitie seems to have far too much debt given the size of its pension and even more so given the pension’s large deficit.
+In short, Mitie seems to have far too much debt given the size of its pension and even more so given the pension’s large deficit.

 This cash drain is exactly why large pensions and large pension deficits are best avoided, especially when the company also has a substantial debt burden.

-But first, here is a summary of the rules of thumb covered in this chapter.
+Here’s a summary of the rules of thumb for pension schemes.

 Rules of thumb for defined benefit pensions